 The course addresses the need for environmental health and other professionals to increase their education and training in disaster and humanitarian settings.
-This course concludes with an exercise to apply the skills and knowledge attained during the course.
+This course contains exercises to apply the skills and knowledge attained during the course.
 A provisional program is at Attachment A.